HijabNaqvi/SkinDiseaseClassifier-MedicineRecommendor/README.md

 * Integrate **camera support** for real-time capture
 * Extend to **multilingual** medicine recommendations
 * Collect more diverse data for improved generalization

----

-### 📜 License

-MIT License

----

-Let me know if you also want me to create a separate `requirements.txt` or add deployment instructions.